CCA-Public/diskimageprocessor/README.md

 * A DFXML file
 * Text output from "disktype"
 * Brunnhilde reports (including logs and reports from clamAV and bulk_extractor)

+Optionally, the destination directory may also contain a "files" directory, containing exported logical files from each recognized disk image in the source.

 Because "Analysis" mode runs bulk_extractor against each disk, this process can take a while.